Gardisil (HPV Vaccine)

 Dr. Richard Schlegel

-Richard Schlegel is a professor of Pathology at Georgetown University, and is widely regarded as the principle investigator behind the development of the technology for the HPV Vaccine.
-The U.S. patent office awarded his Georgetown laboratory’s HPV vaccine technology in 2005, with the The U.S. Food and Drug Administration approved the HPV vaccine in 2006.
+Richard Schlegel, MD, PhD, is a professor of pathology at Georgetown University and is widely regarded as the principal investigator behind the development of the technology for the HPV vaccine.
+The U.S. Patent Office awarded his Georgetown laboratory’s HPV vaccine technology a patent in 2005, with the the U.S. Food and Drug Administration approved the HPV vaccine in 2006.

-In 1980 Dr. Richard Schlegel started off as an investigator at the national Cancer Institute and then became a senior investigator.
-He then went on to serve as Chief of the Cell Regulation and Transformation Section in the Laboratory of Tumor Virus Biology at NCI.
-Dr. Schlegel joined GUMC as an Associate Professor in the Department of pathology in 1990, in 2003 he became the chair of the pathology department.
-He is currently serving on the editorial board of the journal Virology and serves as a permanent member of the NIH Virology study section.
+In 1980, Schlegel started off as an investigator at the National Cancer Institute and then became a senior investigator.
+He went on to serve as chief of the Cell Regulation and Transformation Section in the Laboratory of Tumor Virus Biology at NCI.
+Schlegel joined GUMC as an associate professor in the Department of Pathology in 1990.
+In 2003, he became the chair of the pathology department.
+He serves on the editorial board of the journal Virology and as a permanent member of the NIH Virology study section.